New Zealand foreshore and seabed controversy: 2004 debate

 On 8 April 2004, it was announced that the centrist-nationalist New Zealand First party would give its support to the legislation.
 New Zealand First's price for this support was that ownership of the seabed and foreshore would be vested solely in the Crown, ending the concept of "public domain" (vesting ownership in the public at large rather than in the state) that United Future had promoted.
 United Future withdrew its support for the legislation, but New Zealand First provided sufficient votes to make this irrelevant.
 It is believed that Helen Clark preferred United Future's "public domain", and this was acknowledged by United Future leader Peter Dunne, but United Future could not provide enough votes to guarantee the bill's passage, forcing Labour to seek support elsewhere.

 One of the strongest critics of the bill within the Labour Party was Tariana Turia, a junior minister.
 Turia indicated on a number of occasions that she might vote against the government's bill, but for a considerable time refused to give a final decision.
 It was made clear that voting against a government bill was "incompatible" with serving as a minister, and that doing so would result in Turia's dismissal from that role.
 Turia was encouraged to either abstain or simply be absent when the vote was taken.
 On 30 April, however, Turia announced that she would vote against the legislation, and would resign (effective 17 May 2004) from the Labour Party to contest a by-election in her electorate.
 She was dismissed from her ministerial post by the Prime Minister the same day.
 Another Labour MP, Nanaia Mahuta, eventually decided that she would also vote against the bill, but chose not to leave the Labour Party.
 Mahuta had no ministerial post to be dismissed from.

-The hīkoi at the New Zealand Parliament.